-STI-CAs shall be required to maintain a Disaster Recovery Plan.
+CAs shall be required to maintain a Disaster Recovery Plan.
 The CA Disaster Recovery Plan shall be coordinated with any overarching Enterprise Disaster Recovery Plan that the broader organization may have.
 The Disaster Recovery Plan shall identify what management and operations procedures are in place to mitigate risks to facilities, systems, networks, and application controls.
 It shall also identify procedures for annual testing of processes to restore service, individuals on call for management, response and recovery activities, and the order of restoral of equipment and services.

 In the case of a disaster in which the CA equipment is damaged and inoperative, the CA operations shall be reestablished as quickly as possible, giving priority to the ability to revoke Subscriber's certificates.
-If the CA cannot re-establish revocation capabilities within eighteen (18) hours, then the inoperative status of the CA shall be reported to the PMA and Superior CA. The PMA shall decide whether to declare the CA private signing key as compromised and the CA keys and certificates need to be reissued, or allow additional time for reestablishment of the CA's revocation capability.
+If the CA cannot re-establish revocation capabilities within eighteen (18) hours, then the inoperative status of the CA shall be reported to the PMA and Superior CA. The PMA shall decide whether to declare the CA private signing key as compromised and the CA keys and certificates need to be reissued or allow additional time for reestablishment of the CA's revocation capability.

-In the case of a disaster in which a CA installation is physically damaged and all copies of the Intermediate CA signature key are destroyed as a result, the CA shall request that its intermediate certificates be revoked.
-If the Root CA is physically damaged such that all copies of the Root CA signature keys are destroyed, then the root certificate(s) shall be removed from the Trusted STI-CA List.
-The CA installation shall then be completely rebuilt by re-establishing the CA's equipment, generating new private and public keys and being re-certified.
+In the case of a disaster in which a CA installation is physically damaged and all copies of the CA signature key are destroyed as a result, the CA shall request that its certificates be revoked.
+The CA installation shall then be completely rebuilt by re-establishing the CA's equipment, generating new private and public keys and being recertified.
 Finally, all Subscribers will be notified that certificates need to be re-issued.
+In the case of subscribers that maintain their own repositories, it is recommended that any certificates issued by that CA be revoked.

-5.8 STI-CA Termination
+5.8 CA Termination

-When a STI-CA operating under this CP terminates operations before all certificates have expired, entities shall be given as much advance notice as circumstances permit.
-The STI-CA shall notify the PMA using documented contact information, and the STI-PA shall remove the STI-CA from the Trusted STI-CA List.
+When a CA operating under this CP terminates operations before all certificates have expired, entities shall be given as much advance notice as circumstances permit.
+The CA shall notify the PMA using documented contact information.

-The STI-CA shall archive all audit logs and other records prior to termination.
-The STI-CA shall destroy all private keys upon termination.
-The STI-CA archive records shall be transferred to the PMA.
-If a Root CA is terminated, the Root CA shall be removed from the list of trusted STI-CAs.
+Prior to termination the CA shall revoke all unexpired certificates within the repository it maintains.
+The CA shall archive all audit logs and other records prior to termination.
+The CA shall destroy all private keys upon termination.
+The CA archive records shall be transferred to the PMA.
+If a Root CA is terminated, the root CA shall be removed from the list of trusted STI-CAs.
 In that case, any certificates that have not been revoked will be invalid once the relying parties receive the updated list.